 It’s no secret that Basel, Switzerland is widely regarded as an art-centric city.
 Home to one of the most prestigious art fairs in the world, this city-on-the-Rhine attracts collectors, and enthusiasts from every corner of the globe to explore the city and its dozens of galleries – but one stands out among them.

 Easel-y one of the most precious gems of the city’s art space is the Kunstmuseum Basel.
 Located in the heart of the city, this stunning scene has been operating since 1661 making it the oldest publicly accessible art museum, or in other words, it was the very first art gallery open to the public in the world!
-For example, it would nearly another century and a half before the Louvre in Paris would be open to the public.
+For example, it would nearly be another century and a half before the Louvre in Paris would be open to the public.

 But the Kunstmuseum doesn’t rest on the laurels of these iconic artists from history; much like the city of Basel itself, it is committed to celebrating contemporary art just as loudly as the works of van Gogh or Monet (no disrespect to Vincent or Claude, of course!).